okoham/uda-ai-rl/Report.md

 used to train agents on Atari games, as described in the [DQN paper](https://storage.googleapis.com/deepmind-media/dqn/DQNNaturePaper.pdf).

-The agent learns a policy, that is, which is the action the maximized the score in the long run given the current state (observations).
+The agent learns a policy, that is, which is the best action to maximize the score in the long run given the current state (observations).

-The algorithm is variant of Temporal Difference Learning, in particular Q-Learning, where the state-value function is updated during the episode, and the agent attempts to approximate the optimal function value at every time step.
+The algorithm is variant of Temporal Difference Learning, in particular Q-Learning, where the action-value function is updated during the episode, and the agent attempts to approximate the optimal function value at every time step.

 During learning, the agent follows an epsilon-greedy policy.
 That is, the agent does